DhruvKhemani/Praesidium/README.md

 ## Installation
 To install Praesidium either clone this repository or download the [Praesidium](praesidium) folder to your machine.

 Please note that this software is inteded for use with Python 3.
-It was tested and build on Python version 3.6.8.
+It was tested and build on Python versions 3.6.8 and 3.7.4.
-It does not support Python 2 and there are currently no plans to support it!

 ### Dependencies
 Praesidium uses a total of 4 dependencies which do not come nativly with python: